omar-smith/MTACannedExamples/README.md

             ```
     * Tasks
         1. Add a new library and endpoint.
 Ensure that you can call using the `curl` command.
+        2. Ensure that you get a return to your calling application to validate things are working correctly.
 2. Debugging Node.js Applications
     * Overview
         * Utilize **example_01_express_app**.